The Spunky Curl Logo

 Clothing

 OX Expeditions provides a variety of gear such as fleeces, jackets, gloves, backpacks, ponchos, hats, and headlamps.
-The gear is distributed on day one of the hike so get to headquarters early in the morning for first dibs.
+The gear is distributed on the first day of the trek, so get to headquarters early in the morning for the best selection.
+We borrowed wool gloves, winter jackets, and a headlamp, but decided to buy our own hats from the outdoor vendors next to the Antigua Central Market.

 • 1 rain jacket